 val = getLearnableParameterValues(rep) returns the values of the learnable parameters from the reinforcement learning policy or value function representation rep.

-Assume that you have an existing trained reinforcement learning agent, agent.
+Assume that you have an existing trained reinforcement learning agent.
+For this example, load the trained agent from "Train DDPG Agent to Control Double Integrator System".